Useful organisations

 Albert is driving climate action in the TV and film industry.
 They provide free training and resources to anyone in those industries, from measuring your carbon emissions for a production to ideas for sustainable production.

-Common Objective is a business network for the fashion industry, with the aim to have a positive impact on the environment and people.
+Common Objective is a business network, with free and fee paying options, for the fashion industry.
+It aims to have a positive impact on the environment and people.
 They have a range of resources to inspire ideas for your net zero journey.
-There are free and fee paying elements.

 Julie’s Bicycle is a not-for-profit organisation working with the arts and creative industries to drive net zero, climate action and wider environmental sustainability.